anonys6/CSE202-CPP-Programs/README.md

 Contributions are welcome.
 Please open an issue to discuss your idea or submit a pull request.

 License
-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

-Please replace [MIT License](LICENSE) with the link to your actual license file if it's not named LICENSE.